 Do purebred animals have to have an official identification tag?

-No, but producers must call the Indiana State Board of Animal Health and record their registration number.
+No, but producers must call the Indiana State Board of Animal Health and record their flock registration ID.
 Producers will also be assigned Premise Identification and a Flock Identification numbers; however, the flock identification does not have to appear on the animal as long as the registration tattoo is cross-referenced with BOAH.
 Animals identified by their registry tattoo traveling in the state of Indiana must be accompanied by a Certificate of Veterinary Inspection with the registration tattoo written on it or the registration paper.

 Whose name must the Premise Identification and Flock Identification be registered under?